Diope/drybbble/README.md

 ## Changelog

+### October 2nd
+* Figured a way around multer not working with PUT/PATCH requests, thank you to my friend Jade who said random things that made me think of this.

 ### General October/November updates:
 * Seems you cannot use multer on PUT/PATCH requests, so editing a post to change the photo is out until I can find a way around this.
 * Added libraries for testing.